scalawithcats/scala-with-cats/src/pages/functors/index.md

 ## Aside: Higher Kinds and Type Constructors

 Kinds are like types for types.
-The describe the number of "holes" in a type.
+They describe the number of "holes" in a type.
 We distinguish between regular types that have no holes, and "type constructors" that have holes that we can fill to produce types.

 For example, `List` is a type constructor with one hole.
 We fill that hole by specifying a parameter to produce a regular type like `List[Int]` or `List[A]`.
 The trick is not to confuse type constructors with generic types. `List` is a type constructor, `List[A]` is a type: